-CEO of SpringboardAuto, Jim Landy, says, ““At SpringboardAuto, you can get pre-approved in minutes by simply filling out a form that takes about three minutes and hitting the submit button.
+Jim Landy, CEO of SpringboardAuto, says, “At SpringboardAuto, you can get pre-approved in minutes by simply filling out a form that takes about three minutes and hitting the submit button.
 In seconds, we’ll let you know if you’ve been pre-approved – all without hurting your credit because we do a soft credit check.
-Once you are pre-approved by us, we continue to help you through the remainder of the process – including paperwork, notary and DMV services.”
+Once you are pre-approved by us, we continue to help you through the remainder of the process – including paperwork, notary, and DMV services.”

-You simply answer a few questions to disclose what you need and the details of your financial situation, then you’ll get your offers.
-Since these are pre-approvals, the process won’t lower your credit score.See how it works
+Just answer a few questions about your desired loan and your financial circumstances, and you’ll get your offers.
+Since these are soft pulls, the process won’t lower your credit score.

 Nobody wants to hurt their credit when shopping for an auto loan.
 Auto loan pre-approval can help you avoid needless hard pulls which might damage your credit score for years down the line.
 Once you find the loan you want (and you’re secure in the likelihood that the lender will approve your request), you can make your hard inquiry count!